wp-cli/handbook/index.md

     wp eval-file
     ...

-See 'wp help &lt;command&gt;' for more information on a specific command.
+See 'wp help <command>' for more information on a specific command.
 ```

 Let's try to install the Hello Dolly plugin from wordpress.org: